-Male Infertility Specialist in Cleveland, OH
+Male Infertility Testing in Cleveland, OH

-What is Male Infertility?
+What Is Male Infertility?

 What Causes Male Infertility?

 Conception is a lengthy process that requires a lot of unique events to occur in perfect order at exactly the right time.
 This leaves room for lots of potential problems along the way.

 Some common causes of male infertility that Dr. Thirumavalavan can help with include issues related to the sperm.

 Male Infertility Causes Related to Sperm

 - Problems with the sperm – this may include oddly shaped, small quantities, poorly developed sperm, slow sperm, or inability to produce any sperm at all

 - Adjusting medications – some medications used to treat common illnesses like high blood pressure, depression, infections, arthritis, digestive diseases, or cancer can alter the sperm’s functionality

 - Low hormone levels – another potential cause of male infertility since a lack of crucial male hormones can lead to low sperm count or poor sperm growth